The diagram below is a simplified representation of the signal flow through the miniDSP DDRC-24 (with Dirac Live):

 The audio signal flows from left to right in the above diagram:

 One of the three stereo input sources is selected by the user.
+Volume control is applied before any further processing.

 The processed input channels are fed into a 2-in 4-out routing matrix that routes/mixes the two processed input channels to the four output channels.